 Choosing the right motorcycle insurance company means balancing affordability with reliable coverage.
-After collecting hundreds of quotes and analyzing insurance companies across Michigan, we found that the cheapest motorcycle insurance in the state can cost just $803 per year.
+After collecting hundreds of quotes and analyzing insurance companies across Michigan, the cheapest motorcycle insurance in Michigan comes from Progressive and costs $702 per year.

 Best motorcycle insurance for most people: Progressive

 - The best price we found among Michigan motorcycle insurers.

 - Base policies have generous extras.

 - Good, but not the best customer service.